smart-tool/smart/README.md

 According to our experimental results in 2010 (until KBNDM), we conclude that the following algorithms are the most efficient in the following situations:

-– SA: very short patterns and very small alphabets.
+* SA: very short patterns and very small alphabets.
-– TVSBS: very short patterns and small alphabets, and long patterns and large alphabets.
+* TVSBS: very short patterns and small alphabets, and long patterns and large alphabets.
-– FJS: very short patterns and large and very large alphabets.
+* FJS: very short patterns and large and very large alphabets.
-– EBOM: short patterns and large and very large alphabets.
+* EBOM: short patterns and large and very large alphabets.
-– SBNDM-BMH and BMH-SBNDM: short patterns and very large alphabets.
+* SBNDM-BMH and BMH-SBNDM: short patterns and very large alphabets.
-– HASHq: short and large patterns and small alphabets.
+* HASHq: short and large patterns and small alphabets.
-– FSBNDM: long patterns and large and very larghe alphabets.
+* FSBNDM: long patterns and large and very larghe alphabets.
-– SBNDMq: long pattern and small alphabets.
+* SBNDMq: long pattern and small alphabets.
-– LBNDM: very long patterns and very large alphabets.
+* LBNDM: very long patterns and very large alphabets.
-– SSEF: very long pattern
+* SSEF: very long pattern

 - https://arxiv.org/pdf/1012.2547v1.pdf

-However tests were done with temp. buffers on the heap, not static stack buffers.
+However the old tests were done with temp. buffers on the heap, not static stack buffers.
-And some implementation didn't free their temp. buffers.
+And some implementations didn't free their temp. buffers.

 ## Reference